Monotoba/leetspeak-encoder-decoder/README.md

 Feel free to experiment with different languages and text inputs to explore the versatility of the Leet Speak encoder and decoder.
 Your feedback and contributions are highly appreciated!

 ## License
 LeetSpeak is licensed under the MIT License.
-[See LICENSE](LICENSE)
+See the [LICENSE](LICENSE) document.